radiovisual/timecard/readme.md

 ### `.timecard.json`

+When you run the `timecard new` command, Timecard creates a hidden file called `.timecard.json`.
+This is the file where your project times are recorded.
+Some important notes to consider regarding the timecard file:

-- By default, timecard creates a hidden json file `.timecard.json` and places it your project's root directory.
-If you don't want this file to be under version control, remember to update your `.gitignore` file.
+- **If you don't want the timecard file to be under version control, remember to update your `.gitignore` file.**

+- **If your project contains a `package.json` file** (for Node.js developers), then Timecard assumes that the directory with the `package.json` file is the root directory, and places the `.timecard.json` file in the root, and still allows you to run any Timecard command from any of your project's sub-directories.

+- **If your project DOES NOT contain a `package.json` file**, then you can still use Timecard, you will just need to make sure that you are running the Timecard commands from the same directory where you first created your Timecard file with `timecard new`.

 - Sometimes it will be necessary to update the `.timecard.json` file manually (if you forgot to clockout, for example), which is fine, just remember that this file must be valid JSON.